Nick Boyle

-Nicholas Ryan Boyle (born February 17, 1993) is an American football tight end who is a free agent.
-He played college football at Delaware and was drafted by the Ravens in the fifth round of the 2015 NFL Draft.
+Nicholas Ryan Boyle (born February 17, 1993) is an American former professional football tight end.
+He played college football at Delaware and was selected by the Baltimore Ravens in the fifth round of the 2015 NFL draft.

+Boyle was a talented blocker and was a major contributor to the success that the Ravens had with their run game during his time with the team.
+He is considered one of the top NFL blocking tight ends of his era.

 College career

 Boyle played college football at Delaware from 2011 to 2014.